frontEndDoctor/frontEndDoctor/README.md

 - :telescope: I’m working as a Software Engineer designing and building  frontend for web applications.
 Also contributing technical content at freecodecamp.org
 - :seedling: Running a TechClinic at https://frontenddoctor.hashnode.dev/
 - 💬 Ask me about: Software Engineering, Data Science, Project Management ...
-- :zap: When I'm not coding, I either play chess, see a movie or take a nap
+- :video: When I'm not coding, I either play chess, see a movie or take a nap
 - ⚡ Fun fact: I have a phobia for heights
+- 📫 How to reach me: wilsonmaybell@gmail.com

 <!-- - :mailbox:How to reach me:  -->